 All children are included in activities and trip wherever possible, following risk assessments where needed, and in accordance with duties under the Equalities Act 2010.
 We talk to parents and children when planning trips so that everyone is clear about what will happen.
 Every volunteer reads and signs the risk assessment for the trip.

-There is information about activities and events for disabled children and those with SEND in Oxfordshire in the Family Information Directory:
+You can find more information about activities and events for disabled children and those with Special Educational Needs in Oxfordshire in the Family Information Service here.